Differentiable Evolutionary Reinforcement Learning: Introduction

+To bypass manual engineering, recent studies have pivoted toward the \textit{automatic evolution of agent configurations} (\textit{e.g.,} rewards, prompts) using genetic algorithms via stochastic mutations \citep{such2017deep,jaderberg2017population} or prompted LLM agents~\citep{shao2025dr,zhang2025darwin,novikov2025alphaevolve}.
+A critical limitation of these approaches is that they treat the configuration as a \textit{black box}.
+By relying on derivative-free perturbations, they blindly traverse the optimization landscape and fail to systematically capture a non-arbitrary structure---\textit{the causal relationship between structural reward modifications and the resulting shifts in agent performance}.

+When tuning a system, human experts intuitively maintain a \textit{meta-gradient}---the \textit{consciousness} that \textit{a specific reward configuration change will yield a specific behavior shift} \citep{knox2009interactively}.
+We hypothesize that language models are able to capture the {meta-gradient} to update their own parameters, generating progressively better reward functions.
+To this end, we propose \textbf{Differentiable Evolutionary Reinforcement Learning (\method)} for autonomous discovery of optimal objectives (Figure \ref{fig:overview}).
+Rather than relying on heuristic mutations or assuming analytic end-to-end differentiability, \method formulates reward generation as a continuous, higher-level RL problem.
+It features a \textbf{bi-level evolutionary training framework}: an \textit{inner-loop} where the policy evolves based on a generated \textit{Meta-Reward}, and an \textit{outer-loop} where a parameterized \textit{Meta-Optimizer} evolves by learning from the inner policy's validation performance (Figure \ref{fig:training_loop}).
+By policy gradients, the Meta-Optimizer captures an estimated ``meta-gradient'' of task success, allowing the model to update its own parameters to synthesize progressively denser and more actionable feedback.

-The technical realization of \method addresses two core challenges: defining a tractable action space and establishing a valid supervisory signal for the Meta-Optimizer.
-First, instead of generating arbitrary text from scratch, which introduces a vast search space, our Meta-Optimizer constructs rewards by composing \textit{atomic primitives}, like tool-augmented agents \citep{qin2023toolllm,huang-etal-2024-queryagent}.
-These primitives are modular, executable functional blocks that are easy to obtain (\textit{e.g.,} format checkers, partial goal verifiers) that serve as a structured search space.
-This design ensures expressiveness--allowing the inclusion of outcome rewards and logical constraints--while constraining the model to learn structural logic rather than struggling with text parsing.
-Second, to alleviate human labor, \method utilizes the \textit{validation performance} of the inner-loop policy as the direct feedback signal.
-By observing how different reward structures impact the policy's final performance, the Meta-Optimizer approximates the gradient of task success, learning to generate Meta-Rewards with increasingly dense and actionable feedback signals via Reinforcement Learning.
+The instantiation of \method addresses two key challenges: a tractable search space and a robust outer-loop evolution signal.
+First, rather than generating arbitrary code, our Meta-Optimizer constructs rewards by mathematically composing \textit{atomic primitives}--modular, executable blocks like format checkers or partial goal verifiers.
+This structural constraint enables the system to focus on logical reward composition rather than text parsing.
+Second, by using the inner-loop policy's \textit{validation performance} as the direct feedback signal, the Meta-Optimizer approximates the gradient of task success, learning to refine Meta-Rewards via policy gradient \cite{shao2024deepseekmath}.